Ephraimosse9/printf/README.md

-# printf
-created a function that behaves like pintf
+a function that behaves like printf